MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-purview-sql-estate-architecture-content.md

 The solution uses the following components:

-- [Azure Purview](https://azure.microsoft.com/services/purview) is a unified data catalog that manages on-premises, multi-cloud, and software as a service (SaaS) data.
+- [Azure Purview](https://azure.microsoft.com/services/purview) is a unified data catalog that manages on-premises, multicloud, and software as a service (SaaS) data.
 This data governance service maintains  data landscape maps.
 Features include automated data discovery, sensitive-data classification, and data lineage.

 - [Microsoft SQL Server](/sql) is a family of relational database management systems, or RDBMS.
 The servers are deployed and managed by your organization.